top of page

 The book is set in the Discworld and is an extension of the ideas which began in Moving Pictures, where, under the influence of the Discworld's first movies, animals in the city started to speak.
 We see this in Ankh-Morpork's talking dog, Gaspode.
 And now Maurice and the educated rodents.

 Terry Pratchett is fond of alluding to books and movies throughout his books.
 And this book was no different.
-Obviously, it's very heavily inspired by The Pied Piper and Dick Whittington, but there are also illusions to Puss In Boots, Alice in Wonderland, The Famous Five and The Brothers Grimm.
+It's very heavily inspired by The Pied Piper and Dick Whittington, but there are also illusions to Puss In Boots, Alice in Wonderland, The Famous Five and The Brothers Grimm.

 Rating